 Whether by two feet or two wheels, trekking the trails of Arkansas is a must.
 Stretching from Fayetteville to Bentonville in northwest Arkansas, the Razorback Regional Greenway offers 58 kilometers of mostly off-road trail with convenient access to amenities and attractions.
 The Arkansas River Trail is a 142-kilometer loop that connects 38 parks and six museums in central Arkansas.
 It also includes equestrian trails and scenic routes along the Arkansas River.
 Mountain bikers will find loads of challenging single-track.
 Arkansas is home to five International Mountain Bicycling Association EPIC Trails: Lake Ouachita Vista Trail (LOViT), Ouachita National Recreation Trail, Womble Trail, Upper Buffalo Headwaters and Syllamo Trail.

 A road cyclist winds along the Razorback Regional Greenway

-Fly into Little Rock’s Bill and Hillary International Airport (LIT) and rent a car to explore the state.
-You can also catch connecting flights into Fayetteville’s Northwest Arkansas Regional Airport (XNA), and rent a car to explore the state.
+Fly into Little Rock’s Bill and Hillary Clinton National Airport (LIT) or Bentonville’s Northwest Arkansas Regional Airport (XNA), and rent a car to explore the state.

 More experiences nearby